World stocks at record high, UK Labour landslide and US payrolls hog spotlight

 It slid as much as 8% on the day to $53,523, its lowest since late February.

-Brent crude futures held above $87 a barrel following a bigger-than-expected drop in U.S. crude stocks, which suggest firm demand as the U.S. summer driving season gets under way.
+Front month Brent crude futures were up 9 cents at $87.52 a barrel while U.S. West Texas Intermediate ticked up 11 cents at 83.98.

-(Reporting by Dhara Ranasinghe; Additional reporting by Wayne Cole in Sydney; Editing by Edwina Gibbs)
+(Reporting by Dhara Ranasinghe; Additional reporting by Wayne Cole in Sydney; Editing by Edwina Gibbs, Anil D'Silva and Alex Richardson)